Write the Email Body

 ### Missing Email Body

-A content checker found no body copy.
+An email content checker found no body copy.
 The subject alone is not enough for a useful campaign.

 1. Write why the subscriber is receiving the email.

-2. Add the most useful detail first.
+2. Add the most useful information first.

 3. Add one clear next action.